aspose-font/Aspose.Font-Documentation/net/developer-guide/working-with-truetype-and-opentype-fonts/working-with-name-table/_index.md

 ## How to get records from the 'name' table?

 Let's start from the method [*GetAllNameRecords()*](https://reference.aspose.com/font/net/aspose.font.ttftables/ttfnametable/getallnamerecords/).
 This method, as follows from its name, returns all the entries without exclusions of the  'name' table.
-In practice the method is not often summoned as users in most cases do not need all the entries, so to get the needed entry the list of entries has to be thoroughly filtered.
+In practice the method is not often called as users in most cases do not need all the entries, so to get the needed entry the list of entries has to be thoroughly filtered.

 The matter is that even in one logic category, FontFamily for example, the string data of this category can be in different languages.
 So each language needs a separate entry in the 'name' table for this logic category.
 Like if the data for the FontFamily category exists in English, French, and German the FontFamily category would include 3 entries.